Chapter 2: A Hierarchy of Meaning

 A cell is not just chemicals floating around.
 It is chemicals inside a membrane.
 That membrane is not decoration.
 It is a boundary that protects the interaction pattern needed for life: energy conversion, repair, signaling, replication.

 Without the boundary, reactions disperse.
 With the boundary, reactions accumulate and coordinate.
-The membrane allows enough inward focus for a stable pattern to persist — and that persistence is what lets life do more than flicker momentarily and vanish.
+The membrane allows enough inward focus for a stable pattern to persist — and that persistence confers new interaction capabilities on the cell as a whole, letting life do more than flicker momentarily and vanish.

 In plain language: life needs a room.